 Broome

 Located at the end of your Perth-to-Broome drive, Broome is a must-see stop on your road trip largely because of Cable Beach.
-It’s one of the most spectacular beaches in Australia and one of the most gorgeous Western Australia attractions, and we fell in love with it even after just 2 days.
+This white sandy beach is one of the most stunning beaches in Australia and one of the most gorgeous Western Australia attractions, and we fell in love with it even after just 2 days.
 It’s perfect for paddleboarding and surfing, and if you’re on the beach at low tide then you can explore all sorts of rock formations and tide pools.
 If you linger until the evening, then you’ll be in for one of the most amazing sunsets you’ve ever seen.

 1. Hi Oskana,